-Swift: Moving a character with this keyword costs you 1 less action token.
+Swift: You pay 1 less action token to move this card.

-Villain: When you uncover a Troublemaker with this keyword, dismiss all other face-up Troublemakers at that Problem and frighten all Friends at that Problem.
-While a Villain Troublemaker is face-up at a Problem, neither player can confront that Problem, and face-down Troublemakers are not uncovered at that Problem.
-Any player may challenge a Villain Troublemaker during their Troublemaker Phase.
+Villain: When this card is uncovered, dismiss all other face-up Troublemakers at its Problem and frighten all Friends at its Problem.
+While a Villain Troublemaker is face-up at a Problem, neither player can confront that Problem, and face-down Troublemakers can't be uncovered at that Problem.
+Players may challenge their own Troublemakers with the Villain keyword.